Webpage created: July 17, 2017

 By 1901 the average attendance of girls had risen to 286 and Miss Jane Wills and Mrs J McDonald had joined Mr Back in charge of the schools.

-Following the transfer of responsibilities for education from the Plymouth School Board to the Plymouth Local Education Authority, as from April 1st 1903 the Palace Court Board School became the Stillman Street Elementary School.
+Following the transfer of responsibilities for education from the Plymouth School Board to the Plymouth Local Education Authority, as from April 1st 1903 the Palace Court Board School became the Palace Court Elementary School.